Transmission Line Impedance Measurement: Even vs. Odd Mode

 The same procedure applies for odd mode impedance, where the coupled lines are driven in differential mode.
 After you calculate the even and odd-mode impedances, simply calculate the differential and common impedance as shown below.

 Note that, when we are dealing with coupled lines, the characteristic impedance is not so important anymore.
 The important values are the even-mode and differential impedance values.
-In an ideal situation, the even-mode impedance will be nearly equal to the characteristic impedance, and the differential impedance will be nearly double characteristic impedance.
+In an ideal situation, the even-mode impedance will be nearly equal to the characteristic impedance, and the differential impedance will be nearly double characteristic impedance with low coupling.

 Compare Your Measurements Against EM Field Simulations